-The applicant has submitted a Biological Analysis by Vince Semonsen, the Consulting Biologist for the City of Carpinteria dated 10/25/00 which indicates that the subject beach is known to provide habitat for several endangered species and species of concern including: Western Snowy Plover, California grunion, Pismo Clams, and possibly the Globose Dune Beetle.
+In its application for CDP 4-00-199, the City submitted a Biological Analysis by Vince Semonsen, consulting biologist for the City of Carpinteria, dated October 25, 2000.
+The analysis indicates that the subject beach is known to provide habitat for several endangered species and species of concern including: Western Snowy Plover, California grunion, Pismo Clams, and possibly the Globose Dune Beetle.
 The analysis also indicates that disturbance of the beach habitat from construction, maintenance, and demolition of the proposed berm on an annual basis may result in several potential impacts to biological resources on site and that such impacts may be minimized through proper mitigation measures and monitoring.
 The report states:

-This letter identifies several potential impacts to the fauna known to utilize the Carpinteria City Beach (1,500 lineal feet of beach) during the construction and smoothing of a winter sand berm...
-Western Snowy Plovers are known to utilize the City Beach.
-To prevent any possible impacts to the birds a qualified biologist is hired to survey the beach prior to both the winter berm construction and the spring smoothing work...
-California grunion come on to the City Beach to breed during periods of high tides.
-This activity is monitored and if a "run" has occurred there is no moving of beach sand for at least a two week period...
-Pismo clams are found along the beach and appear to be increasing in numbers.
+This letter identifies several potential impacts to the fauna known to utilize the Carpinteria City Beach (1,500 lineal feet of beach) during the construction and smoothing of a winter sand berm...Western Snowy Plovers are known to utilize the City Beach.
+To prevent any possible impacts to the birds a qualified biologist is hired to survey the beach prior to both the winter berm construction and the spring smoothing work...California grunion come on to the City Beach to breed during periods of high tides.
+This activity is monitored and if a "run" has occurred there is no moving of beach sand for at least a two week period...Pismo clams are found along the beach and appear to be increasing in numbers.
 During the construction of the sand berm a biologist is onsite watching for any impacts to the clams.
-The clams generally reside in the surf zone below where the bulldozers will be working and are not expected to be impacted...
-An evaluation for the presence of the globose dune beetle is recommended and will be conducted just prior to this year's winter work.
+The clams generally reside in the surf zone below where the bulldozers will be working and are not expected to be impacted...An evaluation for the presence of the globose dune beetle is recommended and will be conducted just prior to this year's winter work.